deja-vu-platform/deja-vu/README.md

 ```
 node_modules/angular2/src/facade/promise.d.ts(1,10): error TS2661: Cannot re-export name that is not defined in the module.
 ```
-You need to add the following to the top of the file:
+You need to add the following to the top of the file (`node_modules/angular2/src/facade/promise.d.ts):
 ```
    declare var Promise;
 ```